jlpteaching/ECS154B/lab2/lab2.md

 |-----------|-------|-------|------|---------|--------|
 | imm[11:0] | rs1   | 000   | rd   | 1100111 | jalr   |

-`jalr` stands for "jump and link register.""
+`jalr` stands for "jump and link register."
 The instruction has the following effect.
 (Careful, there's one major difference between this and `jal`!)